norway

 Where to stay: Hotel Das Central, Sölden

 Located in the picturesque village of Sölden, Hotel Das Central is a beacon of Alpine luxury.
 The five-star property features 121 rooms and suites, each thoughtfully designed to provide comfort and style, as well as fine dining-restaurants, cosy lounges and a well-equipped fitness centre.
 The three-storey spa is a real highlight, offering a serene escape from the rugged outdoors with its heated indoor pool, 10 saunas and steam baths, whirlpools and relaxation lounges, and conservatory with breathtaking mountain views.
-Don’t miss the five-course tasting menu – except for one night of the week, when there’s a gala dinner and six courses – that quashes any ambitions you had for leaving the hotel come evening…
+Don’t miss dining at Ötztaler Stube, one of three restaurants at Hotel Das Central, that’s just been awarded a Michelin star in the 2025 awards – and quashes any ambitions you had for leaving the hotel come evening…

 Norway